yuvalif/threadpool/README.md

 * **stop()**: stops all worker threads.
 May receive an indication if just needs to do a cleanp or actual execution of all pending work is needed
 * **queue_size()**: return an estimated size of the queue towards a specific worker

+## Example
+The `benchmark_pool.cpp` file could be used as an example of how to use the thread pool to calculate how many prime numbers exists in a list of random numbers using the thread pool.
+To build use: ` g++ -Wall -std=c++11 -O3 -o threadpool_example -lpthread threadpool_example.cpp` (note that clang may be used as well).
+This file could also be used to benchmark the prformance of the different pools, and each pool under different setups.